Frequently Asked Questions

 projects I had to complete as part of a judicial sanction?

-A: You should turn all judicial paperwork into the Civic Responsibilities/Judicial Affairs office in Payne Hall room 347, unless otherwise specified by your hearing officer.
-If sanctioned by one of the Residence Life staff you should submit all data to the appropriate office in Residence Life.
+A: You should turn all judicial paperwork into the Civic Responsibilities/Judicial Affairs office in Payne Hall Room 347 or email your documentation directly to your conduct officer, unless otherwise specified by your hearing officer.
+If sanctioned by one of the Residence Life staff you should submit all documentation to the appropriate office in Residence Life.

 Q: What happens if I don't complete my judicial sanction?